 Ball pythons are known to have a color preference for their food.
 Most often, they don't like white prey items as their natural prey are rarely white.

 Cats and Dogs: Litter and Dirt

 Cats are culprits as well.
-If I had a penny for every time I found a tiny ball of litter in places it should never be, I'd be able to afford many many expensive things.
+If I had a penny for every time I found a tiny ball of litter in places it should never be; I would be able to afford many many expensive things.
 Despite vacuuming and cleaning daily, I often find stray litter several rooms away from the litter box.
-I've found litter in my bed.
+I've discovered litter in my bed.
 I'm sure I'm not the only one.
-Cat litter is a wonderful thing that allows our cats to stay safely indoors and not doing their business in the garden but it does have a slight tendency to stick between the toes of our strange little felines.
+Cat litter is a beautiful thing that allows our cats to stay safely indoors and not doing their business in the garden, but it does have a slight tendency to stick between the toes of our strange little felines.
 They can track litter through the house with ease.
 It always makes me wonder if I'm finding clean litter or used litter.
-This is why it's important to not allow your cats on counters and other eating surfaces.
+This is why it's essential not to allow your cats on counters and other eating surfaces.
 Remember, our pets walk through their own leavings.
 It's not something you want on your eating surfaces.

 Birds: Respiratory Health and Poop Dust